Hippeastrum striatum

 Hippeastrum striatum, the striped Barbados lily, a flowering perennial herbaceous bulbous plant, in the family Amaryllidaceae, native to the southern and eastern regions of Brazil.

 Description

 The flowers, generally 2–4, are smaller than other members of the genus.
 The paraperigon features bristles at the throat of the tepal tube.
 The perigone is about 7.6–10 cm in size and the tepal segments are 2–2.5 cm broad in their middle.
 Their colour is a bright red with a green keel that extends halfway up the segment.
 The stigma is trifid.

 Taxonomy

+It was first described as Amaryllis striata Lam. by Jean-Baptiste Lamarck in 1783.
+Later it was included in the genus Hippeastrum Herb. as Hippeastrum striatum (Lam.)
+H.E.Moore published by Harold Emery Moore in 1963.

+Etymology

-Described in 1963 in Baileya. the name is derived from the Latin word striatus (striped).
-It is similar to H. petiolatum and H. puniceum.
+The name is derived from the Latin word striatus (striped).

-Earlier synonyms have included species of Callicore and Lais, now considered to be Hippeastrum, as well as species of Amaryllis, from which Hippeastrum was separated.